aleks-py/aleks-py.github.io/_pages/about.md

   <iframe height="600px" width="840px" scrolling="No" frameborder="0" hspace="0" vspace="0" src="https://video-gui.onrender.com/"></iframe>
 </figure1>

+In this post, we dissect and explain the mechanics behind the key building blocks for state-of-the-art Text-to-Video generation.
+We provide interactive examples of these building blocks as well as illustrate how each of these building blocks fit into the bigger picture models, such as Imagen Video and Make-a-Video.
+Finally, we describe the similarities and differences between the Imagen Video and Make-a-Video models as well as the cases where these models fail.

-Just six months after the release of DALL-E 2, both Meta and Google released novel text-to-video generation models that output impressive video-format content.
-These networks build off of recent advancements in text-to-image modeling using stable diffusion (like DALL-E and Imagen).
+Just six months after the release of DALL-E 2, both Meta and Google released novel Text-to-Video generation models that output impressive video-format content.
+These networks build off of recent advancements in Text-to-Image modeling using stable diffusion (like DALL-E and Imagen).
 Meta’s Make-A-Video is capable of five second 768x768 clips at variable frame rates while Google’s Imagen Video can produce 1280×768 videos at 24 fps.
 These generators are capable of creating high-resolution, photorealistic and stylistic content of impossible scenarios.
 These networks can be powerful tools for artists and creators as well as the basis for predicting future frames of a video.
 {: style="text-align: justify"}

 ## **History of Text-to-Video**